torbatschow/1st-Pair-Assignment/README.md

 ## Structure of the Repository
 The assignment is be managed in a folder.
 It contains R scripts for getting and cleaning the data ([getData.R](https://github.com/torbatschow/1st-Pair-Assignment/blob/master/getData.R)) and a separate rmd script to analyse/present the data ([Assignment1.rmd](https://github.com/torbatschow/1st-Pair-Assignment/blob/master/Assignment1.rmd)).
+The [pdf version of the final document](https://github.com/torbatschow/1st-Pair-Assignment/blob/master/Assignment1.pdf) in this repository should be treated with care as it might not contain the latest changes made in the scripts.

 ## Problem to Solve
 The [first assignment](https://github.com/HertieDataScience/SyllabusAndLectures/blob/master/README.md) reads as follows: